pragdave/earmark/README.md

 #### Structure Conserving Transformers

-For the convenience of processing the output of `EarmarkParser.as_ast` we expose two structure conserving mappers.
+For the convenience of processing the output of `Earmark.Parser.as_ast` we expose two structure conserving mappers.

 ##### `map_ast`